graphql-rust/juniper/docs/book/content/advanced/dataloaders.md

 # Avoiding the N+1 Problem With Dataloaders

-A common issue with graphql servers is how the resolvers query their datasource. his issue results in a large number of unneccessary database queries or http requests.
+A common issue with graphql servers is how the resolvers query their datasource.
+This issue results in a large number of unneccessary database queries or http requests.
 Say you were wanting to list a bunch of cults people were in

 ```graphql